-NOTE: The IntuiPad can only be used to control experiences running on Windows PCs - i.e. running in Player for Windows (either standalone or in Composer's Play Mode).
-IntuiPad cannot be used to control experiences running in Player for Kiosks or Player for Tablets.
+NOTE: IntuiPad can only be used to control experiences running on Windows PCs - i.e. running in Player on Windows (either standalone or in Composer's Play Mode).
+IntuiPad cannot be used to control experiences running in Player on any other of its supported platforms.

-- IntuiPad for the iPhone and iPad: Search the Apple App Store for IntuiPad or open this page in your device's browser.
+- IntuiPad on the iPhone and iPad: Search the Apple App Store for IntuiPad or open this page in your device's browser.

 IntuiPad can control any Intuiface experience located:

 - on the same LAN (local area network): To connect successfully, your handheld device must be connected through WIFI to the LAN, and certain ports must be opened in the targeted PC's firewall.
 To open these ports, see the next section.
 Make sure that Access Point (AP) Isolation (also called Client Isolation) is disabled on your wireless network.

 - on the Internet: To connect successfully, your handheld device must have Internet access (via WiFi, 3G, etc.) and certain ports must be opened in the targeted PC's firewall and in the LAN firewall protecting that PC.
 Information about opening ports in the LAN firewall can be found here.
 Note that this requires IT know-how.

 IntuiPad does not run its own experiences.
 It remotely controls experiences running in Intuiface Player on Windows (standalone or in Composer's Play Mode) running on a Windows 7, Windows 8.1 or Windows 10 PC.